How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 - How do I read a wire ampacity chart or ampacity table from the NEC?

-- To read a wire ampacity chart like the nec amp chart (Table 310.16), first identify the material (copper or aluminum).
-Then, find the wire gauge (AWG or kcmil) in the first column.
-Move across that row to the column corresponding to the conductor’s insulation rating, but remember that you are typically limited to the 75°C column for terminations.
-This value is the conductor’s baseline ampacity before any derating.
-Whether you need the 50 amp wire, wire size for 60 amp, or are looking at a general nec ampacity chart, the process is the same.
+- To read a wire ampacity chart like the NEC Table 310.16, first identify the material (copper or aluminum).
+Then find the wire gauge (AWG or kcmil) in the left column.
+Move across that row to the column corresponding to the conductor’s insulation temperature rating (60°C, 75°C or 90°C).
+For terminations you’ll typically be limited by the lowest marked termination temperature (commonly 75°C), so use that column as your baseline ampacity before applying any necessary adjustment or correction factors.